junxit/us-congress-bills-116/metadata.md

 - 2019-05-16 — Introduced in Senate
 - 2019-05-16 — Read twice and referred to the Committee on Environment and Public Works.
+- 2019-06-19 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-06-19 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+Without written report.
+- 2019-06-19 — Committee on Environment and Public Works.
+Reported by Senator Barrasso with an amendment in the nature of a substitute.
+Without written report.
+- 2019-06-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 119.